-Sales Assistant Job Description
+Sales Assistant Example

 Our company is seeking a charismatic Sales Assistant to join our busy team.
 Your duties will include providing assistance to customers on the sales floor and processing purchases and refunds.
 You will be responsible for accepting stock into the business, restocking shelves, conducting audits, and keeping accurate paperwork and database records.
 You will engage with customers, handle issues, and work within a competitive team.
 Our ideal candidate will have previous experience in a client-facing role and proven sales skills.

-Sales Assistant Duties and Responsibilities
+Sales Assistant Duties

 - Maintain a clean store and present merchandize